Terms & Conditions of Sale

 Offering fabrics with on-trend colours in shorter lengths, at realistic prices, is one of John England’s unique services.
 John England colours are continually reviewed and kept up to date.

-The best way to get John England linens, at the best prices, is to buy items in quantities greater than 250 metres.
+The best way to get John England linens, at the best prices, is to buy any one item in quantities greater than 250 metres.